 Dynamic race detection for embedded systems has unique challenges.
-These include the mixed use of variables of different, often quite small, bit lengths [22], the use of task-based concurrency with priorities and interrupts [23-25] rather than threads and concurrency libraries, and issues relating the platform on which development and testing is performed to the one on which the applications will finally run [26-27].
-In ASSUME, we aim at a race detection approach that can be adapted to a variety of platforms and applications, including possibly interrupt-driven ones, and one whose overhead-precision trade-off can be adjusted by the programmer.
+These include the mixed use of variables of different, often quite small, bit lengths [22], the use of task-based concurrency with priorities and interrupts [23-25] rather than threads and concurrency libraries, and issues relating with the platform on which development and testing is performed to the one on which the applications will finally run [26-27].